| | | | |

 Can You Make Apple Chips Without A Dehydrator?

-If you don’t want a dehydrator or it’s out of your budget (they are a bit expensive and a little large if you have limited space), you can also make baked apple chips in your oven at a very low temperature for several hours.
+If you don’t want a dehydrator or it’s out of your budget (they are a bit expensive and a little large if you have limited space), you can also make baked apple chips in your oven on a baking sheet at a very low temperature for several hours.
 Many recipes say that baking apple slices at about 200 degrees Fahrenheit for 3 to 4 hours will do the trick.

 Are Apple Chips Healthy?

-Eating the whole fruit is probably the best option, but as long as you don’t add a bunch of sugar or other processed ingredients to your recipe, apple chips are a great, healthy snack.
-The recipe below doesn’t include any extra sugar, so it’s just the simple apple and almost as good as a full serving of fruit.
+Eating the whole fruit is probably the best option, but as long as you don’t add a bunch of sugar or other processed ingredients to your recipe, crispy apple chips are a great, healthy snack.
+The recipe below doesn’t include extra sugar, so it’s just the simple apple and almost as good as a full serving of fruit.

 Any apples will work to make dried apple chips.
 Your best option to reduce waste is to choose apples you already have, apples from a local farm, or maybe something from an ugly produce box such as Misfits Market.
-Maybe you could even pick apples from a local pick-your-own apple orchard.
+Maybe you could even pick fresh apples from a local pick-your-own apple orchard.
 That’s such a fun fall family activity.

 If You Like Homemade Apple Chips, You Might Also Like